-“Marian Womack weaves together the lyricism of Angela Carter, the mad imagination of China Miéville, and the earthiness of Robert Macfarlane.” –Helen Marshall, World Fantasy Award Winner of Gifts for the one who comes after
+“Marian Womack weaves together the lyricism of Angela Carter, the mad imagination of China Miéville, and the earthiness of Robert Macfarlane.” –Helen Marshall, World Fantasy Award Winner

 SELECTED PUBLICATIONS – ENG & SPA